veebull/jetton-black-white-lists/README.md

 -   Write tlb schemes for new functions
 -   Finish tests and complete whole run of tests to green
--   Add opportunity to choose offchain or onchain metadata
+-   ✅ Add opportunity to choose offchain or onchain metadata
--   Fix onchain metadata function in wrapper
+-   ✅ Fix onchain metadata function in wrapper
--   Add wallet v5 support
+-   ⚠️ (Not Stable yet) Add wallet v5 support
 -   Add for withdraw function in Jetton Minter to not spend TON for withdraw for rent and gas.